 - 5.6.21 The Council's preferred approach to apportioning homes in the LP2 is based on Option 1.
 This will see the bulk of housing focussed on smaller sites in urban areas and the Key Service Villages and limited growth proposed for smaller settlements such as Local Service Villages only where there is a clear benefit in allowing some growth or where sites are considered sustainable.
-Clearly restricting the allocations in this way could on the face of it lead to a reduction in the number of dwellings allocated in smaller settlements, although it is likely that a significant number of windfalls will continue to come forward in smaller villages which will augment any limited allocations made through the LP2. - 5.6.22 The Council's preferred approach has was previously recorded as Option 3 (which as previously noted performs similarly to Option 1).
+Clearly restricting the allocations in this way could on the face of it lead to a reduction in the number of dwellings allocated in smaller settlements, although it is likely that a significant number of windfalls will continue to come forward in smaller villages which will augment any allocations made through the LP2. - 5.6.22 The Council's preferred approach has was previously recorded as Option 3 (which as previously noted performs similarly to Option 1).
 However, the Council's position has shifted since early iterations of the Plan owing to the lack of sustainable sites in more rural parts of the District.
 The Council considers that larger settlements continue to represent the most sustainable development locations and give residents the greatest opportunities to access facilities and services locally.
-In contrast many local service villages or rural villages do not have access to employment, education, health care provision and retail provision and development in these locations would lead to increased reliance on the car particularly in light of proposals by Derbyshire County Council to withdraw public transport subsidies to all services currently receiving these in the County.
+In contrast many local service villages or rural villages do not offer access to employment, education, health care provision and retail provision and development in these locations would lead to increased reliance on the car.
 However in some locations specific requirements for affordable housing or the need for regeneration could support the delivery of homes and the Council will need to weigh general sustainability considerations against any wider community benefits.

 5.6.23 In selecting Option 1 as the Council's preferred option the Council acknowledges that issues such as the need for affordable homes or regenerating underused sites may arise throughout the plan period, although such issues may not exist presently.
-Further growth in smaller settlements may therefore need to be considered on a case by case basis against the policies set out in the Adopted LP1 and LP2.
+Furthermore, growth in smaller settlements may therefore need to be considered on a case by case basis against the policies set out in the Adopted LP1 and LP2.
 It is therefore essential that development management policies are included in the plan that allow for appropriate development in smaller villages where clear community benefits exist.